Logo

 $${Energy} = \left({Mass}_{Products} - {Mass}_{Reactants}\right)\cdot c^2 $$

-The release of energy only applies for exothermic reactions.
-For endothermic reactions, energy is absorbed (products heavier than reactants).
+The release of energy only applies to exothermic reactions.
+For endothermic reactions, energy is absorbed (products are heavier than reactants).

 Remarks